Yard Management System: How to Enhance Your Yard Efficiency with Technology

 What is the role of digital transformation in logistics?

-Having undergone the impact of the Covid-19 pandemic, technological improvements in logistics have increased massively, bringing the industry closer than ever to the digital transformation of its processes.
+Technological improvements in logistics have increased massively, bringing the industry closer than ever to the digital transformation of its processes.

 Manufacturers, retailers, and distributors had to quickly adapt their supply chain activities to meet the rising market challenges with agility and ensure supply chain effectiveness.
 With unstable freight capacity, constantly changing health and safety guidelines, and troubles with meeting customer expectations, technologies played and still play a vital role in streamlining disordered operations.